isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/c-disp-metric-quantities.md

 ---
 description: A 2D process map can display the metric quantities representing the amount of activity to or from a node on the map.
-seo-description: A 2D process map can display the metric quantities representing the amount of activity to or from a node on the map.
-seo-title: Display a metric quantity
 solution: Analytics
 title: Display a metric quantity
 topic: Data workbench